tytydraco/yessleep/out/I_still_have_no_answers_from_what_happened_two_decades_ago_Part_1.md

 "You're my bro, right?"
 Wan called out.
 "If anything happens, you'll cover me, right?"

 I was staring at the ground.
-Mind blank.
+My head was empty.

 "Right?!"